Regen-Eliza/regen-eliza-core/README.md

 ## 🚀 Core Capabilities
 ### 🎙️ 1.
 Voice-to-Action Core (WebSpeech API)
 No more clicking buttons.
 Users speak directly to Eliza.
 Her LLM intent parser routes the command...

+...executes the on-chain transaction, and verbally reports the success receipt back using **ElevenLabs TTS** and a dynamic 3D lip-syncing avatar.